pdiomede/indexerscore/README.md

 # Indexer Score Dashboard — The Graph Network

 This project generates a detailed performance dashboard and CSV report for **indexers** on [The Graph Network](https://thegraph.com).
-It fetches on-chain data via The Graph’s hosted subgraph API, evaluates indexers using the custom **Indexer Score** metric, and builds a modern, responsive HTML dashboard.
+It fetches on-chain data via The Graph Network, evaluates indexers using the custom **Indexer Score** metric, and builds a modern, responsive HTML dashboard.

 ---